 You Can Renew an Illinois Driver's Permit!

-If you are reading this article, chances are that you and your teenager find yourselves in the same situation as my son and I were a few years ago: a teenager far from ready for the licensing driving exam who has a learner's permit that is about to expire; and, a parent who has no idea what is required at the Illinois DMV for such a task.
+If you are reading this article, chances are that you and your teen find yourselves in the same situation as my son and I were a few years ago: a teenager far from ready for the licensing driving exam who has a learner's permit that is about to expire; and, a parent who has no idea what is required at the Illinois DMV for such a task.

 Realizing there was no hope that our son would be ready to get his driver's license before his permit expired, I started to research if we could renew the driver's permit, and if so, what we needed to bring to the DMV.
-I'm a very adept Google researcher and was astonished at the lack of information on renewing a IL learner's permit.
+I'm a very adept Google researcher and was astonished at the lack of information on renewing an IL learner's permit.

 The good news: Yes, he could renew his instructional permit.

 The bad news: No information seemed to exist regarding what renewing a learner's permit actually requires.

 Our son enrolled in a driver's education course when he was 15, took the written exam at the local Illinois DMV, and received his permit.
 Following his driver's education course, he suddenly lost interest.
 No problem, I thought.
 His older sister went through this phase.
-About a year after receiving her permit and with few hours logged, she decided on her own that it was time to rack up those 52 hours of driving time.
+About a year after receiving her permit and with a few hours logged, she decided on her own that it was time to rack up those 52 hours of driving time.
 She passed her road test and received her driver's license well before her permit expired.
 But not our son.

 Plan for Success